 Pilot Grant Program

-The CPH-NEW Pilot Grant Program awards researchers small grants of up to $10,000 to conduct preliminary studies or demonstration projects.
-Projects must relate to the National Institute for Occupational Safety and Health's "Total Worker HealthTM" program - the integration of occupational safety and health with workplace health to advance health, safety and well-being of workers.
+The CPH-NEW Pilot Grant Program awards researchers small grants of up to $11,000 to conduct projects related to the National Institute for Occupational Safety and Health's "Total Worker HealthTM" program - the integration of occupational safety and health with workplace health to advance health, safety and well being of workers.

 Winning Strategies for CPH-NEW Pilot Grants Webinar

 Prospective applicants are encouraged to listen to the recorded webinar, "Winning Strategies for CPH-NEW Pilot Grants."
 Successful grant writer and Assoc.
 Prof. at UMass Medical School Stephenie Lemon shares her grant writing tips and insights into the Pilot Grant Program.
 Dr. Lemon's presentation is also available as a pdf.

 Sign Up to Receive the Request for Applications